Have you Been Charged with Aggravated Stalking in Georgia?

 Bond for Aggravated Stalking

 In most cases, the magistrate court has the authority to set a bond.
-However, in cases involving aggravated sodomy, only a superior court judge can set the bond.
+However, in cases involving aggravated stalking, only a superior court judge can set the bond.
 As a result, bond will not be automatically set after an arrest.
 Your Georgia Aggravated Stalking Lawyer must file a motion for bond in Superior Court.
 Unfortunately, it can then take several weeks to get a hearing before the Superior Court.
 During this time, the accused will remain in jail until there is a hearing.
 Your Aggravated Stalking Lawyer in Georgia can also seek a consent bond through negotiations with the District Attorney assigned to the case.
 If the DA agrees to bond, then that consent bond order can be presented to a Superior Court judge without having to wait on a hearing date.

 Case Law